ethanleighfellows/workout-analyzer/README.md

 # Usage

-python workout_analyzer_enhanced.py analyze their_workouts.csv
+python3 workout_analyzer_enhanced.py analyze their_workouts.csv

-python workout_analyzer_enhanced.py visualize their_workouts.csv
+python3 workout_analyzer_enhanced.py visualize their_workouts.csv

 # How to Export Data From Strong